Malaysia PM on China, Rohingya, Singapore, graft and sea row

 “Today 3 sen can buy nothing.
 I think every treaty needs to be revised because the cost of living changes,” he said.
 “It won’t make a dent in their finances just to give us a little bit of the money they are making from us.”

-Southern Johor state sells raw water to another state at 30 sen ($0.073) per thousand gallons and that’s a “charitable” price, he said.
+Southern Johor state sells raw water to another state at 30 sen ($0.073) per thousand gallons and that’s a “charitable” price for a domestic deal, he said.
 “For a foreign country, we need to get more than that,” Mahathir added, but declined to say what price Malaysia is seeking.

 ANTI-SEMITISM